 “Did you also have to ride around on horseback?”
 Jason kidded.

-“I tell you what,” mother said, “there was enough open space back then that you could ride around on a horse, now look at this place.
+“I tell you what,” mother went on, “there was enough open space back then that you could ride around on a horse, now look at this place.
 You know, there used to be horse stables here in the valley, there even used to be one where they just built the 87 freeway.”

 “I like to think that it was things like freedom and democracy that won.”

 “You know, there was a time when there was more to life than just material stuff.”

 “But it seems more so now.
 There used to be issues, civil rights, war, marches, protests, Watergate, cultural changes, a lot was happening.
 And people used to talk about these things, and argue about them, and sometimes it got ugly, but people were engaged.
 Now nothing seems to bring people together anymore,” mother said forlornly.
 “All anybody cares about these days is how much money they’re making and what car they’re driving,” she sighed.
 “I guess you were too young to remember those times.”

 Jason finished his orange juice.
 “Yeah, I suppose things are kind of shallow right now,” he admitted, “but I think people just want to relax and enjoy life now.”
 He rinsed out the empty glass and placed it in the dishwasher.
 “People were stressing for so long over so many issues that they just got tired of it, but I’m sure it’s just a phase.
 Someday we’ll go back to arguing and fighting with each other and everything will be just fine,” he joked.